linkerd/website/linkerd.io/content/2/features/ingress.md

 ]
 +++

+For reasons of simplicity, Linkerd does not provide its own ingress controller.
-While Linkerd does not handle ingress itself, it does work alongside your ingress controller of choice.
-Check out the [guide](/2/tasks/using-ingress/) for more details on how to get it all working together.
+Instead, Linkerd is designed to work alongside your ingress controller of choice.

+See the [Using Ingress with Linkerd Guide](/2/tasks/using-ingress/) for examples of how to get it all working together.